Skip to main content

 Refer to the TypeScript reference page for information about the types and interfaces referenced below.

 Use the formatQuery function to export queries in various formats.
-The function signature is:
+The function has this signature:

 function formatQuery(